Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/api-specification/frontend-class-doc.md

 - (add description here)
 ### Data fields
 - #### Array taskList
-    - An array of the user's tasks and tasks imported from Canvas (if integrated)
+    - An array of the user's tasks and tasks imported from Canvas (if integrated).
 - #### int pageView
     - A number representing the page/componenet the user has selected.
 - #### Object avatarInfo